 Don’t be scared.

-They are not unsolvable!!!
-But regarding the issues before starting a garden can help you to make a proper plan, and reduce the risk of failing.
+They are not unsolvable.
+But regarding the issues before starting a garden can help you to make a proper plan and reduce the risk of failing.

-When you start a garden on the roof, regular maintenance is essential, and sometimes you cannot handle it without the help of an expert hand, and this is expensive too.
+When you start a park on the roof, regular maintenance is essential, and sometimes you cannot handle it without the help of an expert hand, which is expensive too.

 Just keep the above tips in your mind when you plan for a roof garden.
-Every action in our life has some good and bad effects as well as every problem must have a solution.
+Every action in our life has good and bad effects, and every problem must have a solution.